 There are some challenges in MS that can't be solved in isolation, some problems that individuals, patient organisations or researchers can't overcome alone.
 In order to find solutions, we need the global MS community to rise as one.
 MSIF exists to bring the world together to speed up the breakthroughs we need in MS research, and improve the quality of life for people living with MS today.

 Recent years have seen some incredible progress in MS research, with the first treatments for progressive MS and paediatric MS. But this is only scratching the surface.
-We still need to understand what causes the disease, exactly why and how it does what it does.
-Only when we've done this can we speed up treatment development, and ultimately stop or reverse the effects.
+We still need to understand what causes the disease and how it progresses over time.
+And we need to make sure that people living with MS today can live their best lives.

-The money you raise through Cykelnerven funds international research grants and collaborations, so every turn of the crank pushes us closer to a world without MS.
+The money you raise through Cykelnerven funds international research grants and collaborations, and programmes to help provide better care and support for people affected by MS. So every turn of the crank pushes us closer to better quality of life and a world without MS.

 Quick MS facts